-The Joyce Lake Property is the latest discovery of DSO deposit in the Schefferville area in over three decades, which justified Labec Century Iron Ore Inc. to have received the "2014 Explorer of the Year Award" from the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") - Newfoundland Branch.
+The Joyce Lake Property, which includes areas near Jennie Lake and Lac Sans Chef, is located approximately 20 kilometres northeast of Schefferville, Québec and consists of 682 mineral exploration claims covering approximately 17,050 hectares.
+It was the first DSO deposit discovered in the Schefferville area in over three decades, which earned Labec Century Iron Ore Inc. the "2014 Explorer of the Year Award" from the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") - Newfoundland Branch.

-Since 2008, airborne magnetic survey, ground gravity survey, geological mapping, sampling and exploratory drilling including 32 RC holes and 10 DDH holes totaling 5,345m were carried out on the property, which proved that the property had potential to host a large high grade hematite mineralization (DSO type) deposit.
+From 2008, exploration included airborne magnetic surveys, ground gravity surveys, geological mapping, sampling and exploratory drilling including 32 RC holes and 10 DDH holes totalling 5,345m, which proved that the property had potential to host a large high-grade DSO hematite deposit.